monooleate/myDevPortfolio/README.md

 # Developer Portfolio Site

 Welcome to my fully responsive developer portfolio site!
 This site is designed to showcase skills, projects, and experience as a web developer and/or software engineer.
-You can use it as template.
+You can use the main branch as template.
 Please contribute to make it better!

 [![Netlify Status](https://api.netlify.com/api/v1/badges/59b51dc8-93af-4dd1-bab9-828ca55c95fa/deploy-status)](https://app.netlify.com/sites/jmeszaros/deploys)